-Benzonatate capsules are indicated for the symptomatic relief of cough.
+Benzonatate USP is indicated for the symptomatic relief of cough.

 Severe hypersensitivity reactions (including bronchospasm, laryngospasm and cardiovascular collapse) have been reported which are possibly related to local anesthesia from sucking or chewing the capsule instead of swallowing it.
 Severe reactions have required intervention with vasopressor agents and supportive measures.

 Isolated instances of bizarre behavior, including mental confusion and visual hallucinations, have also been reported in patients taking Benzonatate in combination with other prescribed drugs.